The right-wing millionaire who may end Netanyahu era By Reuters - Up News Info

 A former leader of Yesha, the main settler movement in the West Bank, Bennett made annexation of parts of the territory that Israel captured in a 1967 war a major feature of his political platform.

-But as head of a so-called government of “change” that will include left-wing and centrist parties, while relying on support in parliament from Arab legislators, following through on annexation would be politically unfeasible.
+But as head of a so-called government of “change” that will include left-wing and centrist parties, while relying on support in parliament from Arab legislators, following through on annexation will be politically unfeasible.

 Bennett said on Sunday both the right and left would have to compromise on such ideological matters.